RamiroIsaJ/Hacking_Machine_Learning/Readme.md

 * One Class SVM
 * Isolation Forest

-The results will be presented in the paper: ** Classification of Cognitive Patterns of Hackers Using Machine Learning** in Lecture Notes of Computer Science in September 2024.
+The results will be presented in the paper: **Classification of Cognitive Patterns of Hackers Using Machine Learning** in <mark>Lecture Notes of Computer Science</mark> in September 2024.